Deploying Rancher On OpenStack

 Creating A Namespace

-After creating a project, we can create a namespace, click on
+After creating a project, we can create a namespace by clicking on

 Create Namespace in the desired project: